 The risks of circumcision include:

 - A low risk of bleeding or infection

 - Pain.
 AAP suggests that providers use pain medicines to reduce pain from circumcision.

 What are the American Academy of Pediatrics (AAP) recommendations on circumcision?

-The AAP said that because of the possible benefits, parents should have the option to circumcise their sons.
+The AAP does not recommend routine circumcision.
+However, they said that because of the possible benefits, parents should have the option to circumcise their sons if they want to.
 They recommend that parents discuss circumcision with their baby's health care provider.
 Parents should make their decision based on the benefits and risks, as well as their own religious, cultural, and personal preferences.

 - ClinicalTrials.gov: Circumcision (National Institutes of Health)

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)